Lisbon-GreenGrid/Lisbon-GreenGrid/README.md

 ### 6.1 Purpose

-The ETL module is responsible for extracting raw tree data, transforming it into a clean and consistent format, and loading it into the PostgreSQL/PostGIS database.
+The ETL module will be responsible for extracting raw tree data, transforming it into a clean and consistent format, and loading it into the PostgreSQL/PostGIS database.

 ### 6.2 Execution

-The ETL runs independently using a single command:
+The ETL will run independently using a single command:

 ```bash
 python etl/load_trees.py